MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Students pursue a master’s in business administration (MBA) for many reasons.
 Some are interested in on-campus benefits like classmate and alumni networking.
 Others want to add a certification to their resume for career advancement purposes.
 Others want to gain access to on-campus interviews for summer internships or lucrative jobs upon graduation.

 Regardless of the desired outcome, the price of an MBA is the same.
-On-campus programs can cost upward of $200,000 and all curricula—online, on-campus, accelerated or part-time—require a certain level of professional or personal sacrifice and dedication.
+Forbes (2023) reported that according to Education Data Initiative data from November 2022, the average cost of an MBA is $61,800.
+On-campus programs can cost upward of $200,000 (including living expenses) and all curricula—online, on-campus, accelerated, or part-time—require a certain level of professional or personal sacrifice and dedication.

-Many entrepreneurs and professionals want to gain the strategic knowledge, professional skills, and business acumen obtained in an MBA program without having to devote so much time and money to a dedicated program.
+Many entrepreneurs and professionals want to gain the strategic knowledge, professional skills, and business acumen obtained in an MBA program without devoting so much time and money to a dedicated program.
 Do folks like these have any options?
 Absolutely!

 Much of the valuable knowledge gained in MBA courses can be found online today.
 However, those who have not kept up with the rapid changes in graduate education over the past three or four years might be surprised to learn how some of the best alternatives no longer come in the formats or packages they expect.